Got Cigars?

-Well, it is a process, and you can take many different steps depending on how high you want to go.
+It is a process, and you can take many steps depending on how high you want to go.

 One of the first ways you can establish yourself is to begin writing insightful articles.
 Initially, write your own blog to work out thoughts and ideas.
 Use those posts as examples when inquiring if other publications would be willing to publish articles you write for them.